Location- Side of trail

 Pain level- zero

-After a meal of Dutch pancakes (which are much tastier than American pancakes), we hobbled further on down the road to a gear outfitter, browsed around, lounged around, resupplied on some snacks, then made our way back up to the trail around 4pm.
+After a wonderful meal of Dutch pancakes (which are much tastier than American pancakes), we hobbled further on down the road to a gear outfitter, browsed around, lounged around, then resupplied on some snacks and made our way back up to the trail around 4pm.

-As per usual, the trail was gradual and easy.
-I kept Katana off leash, and she did great.
-The desert plants out here seem to have much stronger smells than our east coast plants, resulting in quite a bit more stop and go with Katana’s curiosities.
+As usual for this area, the trail was gradual and easy.
+Katana stayed off leash, and she was great.
+The desert plants in this area seem to have much stronger smells than our east coast plants, resulting in quite a few more stop and goes with Katana’s curiosities.

 We came upon our first real spectacular view only a few miles out of the campground.
 A vast expanse if barren desert, with an equally barren mountain range rising out of it, with a lake far in the background.
 In its own way, that view was already almost equal to anything I’d seen on the AT in regards to vastness and dramaticism.